NVIDIA/deepops/README.md

 helm install --name elk --namespace logging --values config/elk.yml incubator/elastic-stack
 ```

-The ELK stack will take several minutes to install,
+> Important: The ELK stack will take several minutes to install,
 wait for elasticsearch to be ready in Kibana before proceeding.

 Launch Filebeat, which will create an Elasticsearch index automatically: